 Podcasts and Videos

-- Cornelius Fichtner interviews Shawn Dickerson on the demand for leadership from project managers.
-Just 25 minutes, safe for work.
+- Cornelius Fichtner interviews Pam Welty and Joy Gumz on the use of Building Information Models for construction projects.
+Just 17 minutes, safe for work.

 PM Best Practices